metayeti/YABS.js/HOWTO.md

 // all done!
 ```

-Or we can have aynchronous code that does something and then signals back to the system that it's done via a `process.send`, for example:
+Or we can have asynchronous  code that does something and then signals back to the system that it's done via a `process.send`, for example:

 ```JS
 // we will wait 3 seconds before letting the build continue